globalxolutions/animatecss/README.md

 Or install it yourself as:

     $ gem install animatecss

+Add it to the application.css.scss (Ruby on Rails):

+    *= require animate

 ## Usage

 To use animate.css in your website, simply drop the stylesheet into your document's `<head>`, and add the class `animated` to an element, along with any of the animation names.
 That's it!
 You've got a CSS animated element.
 Super!